-All Loan Borrowers including New & Returning Students and Parents (taking PLUS Loans) MUST Complete the "Annual Student Loan Acknowledgement (ASLA)" every year before the semester begins.
-Visit https://studentaid.gov. under "COMPLETE AID PROCESS" to complete this requirement on or after May 1st each year.
+All Loan Borrowers including New & Returning Students and Parents (taking PLUS Loans) are encouraged to Complete the "Annual Student Loan Acknowledgement (ASLA)" every year before the semester begins.
+Visit studentaid.gov, under "COMPLETE AID PROCESS" to complete this requirement on or after May 1st each year.
 The Annual Student Loan Acknowledgement will be used to inform borrowers what they owe - or could owe - in federal student loans and will be individually tailored toward first-time and current loan borrowers to help provide details surrounding loan status and forecasts of estimated monthly payments.
-All federal Direct Loan borrowers will have to complete this acknowledgement prior to receiving a loan disbursement.